Kristin Davis: Television

 After graduation in 1987, Davis moved to New York and waited tables before opening a yoga studio with a friend.
 In 1991, she acted in a couple of episodes of the daytime drama (soap opera) General Hospital.
-She later guest-starred on Dr. Quinn, Medicine Woman and ER, and acted on made-for-television movies.
+She later guest-starred on Dr. Quinn, Medicine Woman and ER, and acted in made-for-television movies.
 Her big break came in 1995 when she landed the role of villainess Brooke Armstrong Campbell on the Fox nighttime soap opera Melrose Place.
 She left the show after one year when producers decided to kill off the character.
 The following year, Davis guest-starred in two episodes of Seinfeld.

 In 1998, Davis was cast as Charlotte York in the HBO romantic comedy series Sex and the City and remained an integral cast member until the series ended in 2004.
 In 1999, along with the rest of the cast, she was awarded the Women in Film Lucy Award in recognition of her excellence and innovation in her creative works that have enhanced the perception of women through the medium of television.
 She received Primetime Emmy Award nomination for Outstanding Supporting Actress in a Comedy Series her role as Charlotte in the final season, and well as Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film nomination.
-During her time in show, Davis guest-starred on Friends in episode "The One with Ross's Library Book", and Will & Grace episode "Will & Grace & Vince & Nadine".
+During her time in the show, Davis guest-starred on Friends in the episode "The One with Ross's Library Book", and Will & Grace episode "Will & Grace & Vince & Nadine".
 She played leading roles in the 1999 miniseries Atomic Train alongside Rob Lowe, and television movies including Blacktop (2000), Three Days (2001) and The Winning Season (2004).

 Davis hosted the VH1 show 200 Greatest Pop Culture Icons in 2003.
 In 2005, she starred in a television pilot entitled Soccer Moms in which she and Gina Torres star as suburban mothers who moonlight as private detectives.
 She starred as Miss Spider in the animated television series Miss Spider's Sunny Patch Friends and was a guest judge on the Lifetime program Project Runway.

-In 2012, Davis starred and produced in the Lifetime television film Of Two Minds In 2014, she returned to series television with starring role in the short-lived CBS sitcom Bad Teacher.
+In 2012, Davis starred in and produced the Lifetime television film Of Two Minds In 2014, she returned to series television with starring role in the short-lived CBS sitcom Bad Teacher.
 In 2016, she starred in Hallmark Channel film A Heavenly Christmas.
 In 2020, she hosted Fox reality series Labor of Love.